-- The arguments by the participants induce a hierarchical structure. - The series of turns defines a sequential structure, possibly with clear stages. - Fragmented.
+- The participants' arguments induce a hierarchical structure. - Their series of turns defines a sequential structure, possibly with clear stages - Fragmented.
 Arguments may be split into disconnected turns. - Not plannable.
 Participants need to react on the opponents' turns.

 Hierarchical structure

 - The structure given by the relations between arguments, by the reuse of ADUs, or similar - Can be modeled as a graph where nodes are arguments